-There’s a total of 42 new seven-seat cars on sale in 2014, so how do you choose which one is right for your family?
+There are more than 42 new seven-seat cars on sale, so how do you choose which one is right for your family?

-You could do worse than to continue reading, as we’ve selected the ten best cars ranked by our very own wowscore – our rating system that aggregates scores given by professional car reviewers.
+You could do worse than to continue reading, because we’ve selected the ten best seven-cars ranked by our very own wowscore – our simple rating system that aggregates scores given by professional car reviewers.
 It’s pretty simple – the higher the wowscore, the better the car!

 Click on any of the cars’ highlighted names to be taken to that model’s full summary page, where you can read critics’ reviews, owner impressions, see photos, and check out each car’s vital statistics.